Chindians: Mauritius

 In the late 19th to early 20th century, Chinese men in Mauritius married Indian women due to both a lack of Chinese women and higher numbers of Indian women on the island.
-At first, the prospect of relations with Chinese men was unappealing to the original all-female Indian migrants yet they eventually had to establish sexual unions with Chinese men since there were no Chinese women coming.
+During the early days of migration the prospect of relations with Indian women was unappealing to the male dominated Chinese coolies.
+Though they eventually had to establish civil unions and marriages with Indian women due to. the lack of Chinese women in Mauritius.
 The 1921 census in Mauritius counted that Indian women there had a total of 148 children sired by Chinese men.
-These Chinese were mostly traders.
-Colonialist stereotypes in the sugar colonies of Indians emerged such as "the degraded coolie woman" and the "coolie wife beater", due to Indian women being murdered by their husbands after they ran away to other richer men since the ratio of Indian women to men was low.
-It was much more common for Chinese and Indians to intermarry than within their own group.
-Intermarriage between people of between different Chinese and Indian language groups is rare; it is so rare that the cases of intermarriage between Cantonese and Hakka can be individually named.
-Similarly, intermarriage between Hakka Chinese and Indians hardly occurs.
+While the majority of the Chinese migrants to Mauritius were coolies, who engaged in labour-intensive roles, some of them were traders.
+Colonialist stereotypes in the sugar colonies of Indians emerged such as the "coolie wife beater" and "degraded coolie woan", due to instances of Indian women being murdered by their husbands after they ran away to other richer men since the ratio of Indian women to men was low.
+Both the Chinese and Indian communities were largely endogamous.
+Intermarriage between people of different Chinese and Indian language groups is rare; it is so rare that the cases of intermarriage between Cantonese and Hakka can be individually named.
+Hakka Chinese, who came after Cantonese and Fujian Chinese, were less likely to marry Indians.